acpennington/GoatController/docs/cardnotes.md

 -  Freed the Matchless General: need to be able to turn off auto draw...
 -  Fruits of Kozaky's Studies: Requires script to look at top 3
 -  Gamble: ditto, need ability to turn off auto draw when skipping turn
--  Good Goblin Housekeeping: also requires the bottom of the deck script (see ticket #245)
 -  Grave Lure: Convulsion/Parasite Paracide-esque
 -  Lightforce Sword: similar to Different Dimension Capsule
 -  Maharaghi: Will require significant scripting